Arthur M. Blank School

 Babson confidential resources may report non-identifiable statistical information about incidents disclosed to them without disclosing any identifying information about involved parties under the following circumstances:

-Pursuant to a Massachusetts law Relative to Sexual Violence on Campus (effective 08/01/21), Babson has designated the College’s Director of Religious and Spiritual Life, Denicia Ratley, as a Confidential Resource Provider who can provide Babson employees with information about reporting options for those impacted by gender-based misconduct, available counseling and medical and health services, available supportive measures at Babson, Babson’s grievance processes to address complaints concerning gender-based misconduct, and the legal process for requesting court ordered legal protection, or reporting potential crimes to law enforcement.
+Pursuant to a Massachusetts law Relative to Sexual Violence on Campus (effective 08/01/21), Babson has designated the College’s Senior Director of Belonging and Inclusion and College Chaplain, Denicia Ratley, as a Confidential Resource Provider who can provide Babson employees with information about reporting options for those impacted by gender-based misconduct, available counseling and medical and health services, available supportive measures at Babson, Babson’s grievance processes to address complaints concerning gender-based misconduct, and the legal process for requesting court ordered legal protection, or reporting potential crimes to law enforcement.
 Denicia can be reached at dratley@babson.edu or 781-239-5969.

 Recognizing that some Babson community members may wish to seek confidential support from a resource that is not affiliated with the College, Babson has assembled the following list of some free and confidential community resources which provide support for individuals who have been impacted by sexual violence or abusive relationships: